 The education sector is ill-prepared

 Currently, the cyberthreats that the education sector must face include ransomware, social engineering tactics like phishing, and attacks against third-party vendors, such as portals, Learning Management Systems (LMS), and others.
-There is also low staff awareness of cybersecurity principles like recognizing a phishing email, and many IT teams in schools lack the people and financial resources necessary to manage cybersecurity effectively.
+There is also low staff awareness of cyber security principles like recognizing a phishing email, and many IT teams in schools lack the people and financial resources necessary to manage cyberattacks effectively.